M507/BlueDucky/README.md

 The goal is to design the fastest incident response plan, which should include:
 - Changing every user's password in every box.
-- Executing customized scripts to setup firewall rules, setup up new users, cleaning cronjobs/scheduled task... you know the drill ...
+- Executing customized scripts to setup firewall rules, setup up new users, clean cronjobs/scheduled task... you know the drill ...

 ### Setup
 ```sh